useblocks/awesomesphinx/docs/contribute.rst

 With 1-2 line changes in the file ``/projects.py`` for the used classifiers filters, documentation projects can be created for other Python-based projects.

-It must be currently Python-based, as the ``pypi_json.py`` script is using PyPi and BigQuery Table from PyPi to get needed data.
+It must be currently Python-based, as the ``pypi_json.py`` script is using PyPI and BigQuery Table from PyPI to get needed data.
 If this gets changed as well, also other tools can be documented as well.